nwmqpa/GTNH-CropAutomation/README.md

     uninstall

-To run without cleanup for some reason, type ANYTHING after the program name
+To run without cleanup for some reason, type ANYTHING after the program name.
+If left alone, this will leave your entire working farm susceptible to weeds.

     autoSpread nocleanup

 ## Thanks

-I DID NOT WRITE MOST OF THE CODE.
+I DID NOT WRITE THE ORIGINAL CODE.
 My repo is a fork from https://github.com/huchenlei/auto-crossbreeding/tree/improve_autocrossbreed which was originally authored by huchenlei and improved by xyqyear.
 Huge props to them for getting this off the ground and allowing me to take it further.

 ## Notable Changes

-If you are familiar with the older versions of this code (particularly what is currently uploaded to the GTNH wiki) then here are some notable changes that motivated me to develop this fork in the first place.
+If you are familiar with the older versions of this code then here are some notable changes that motivated me to develop this fork in the first place.

 - Location of the Chests/Dislocator/Crop-Matron now make slightly more sense in my opinion.
 - "docleanup" is no longer a flag that needs to be raised.
 It will do this automatically unless ANY argument is given.
-- Running cleanup no longer crashes the robot on any of the programs.
-- Running autoStat followed by autoSpread no longer crashes the robot.
+- If setup correctly, the robot should theoretically never crash
 - It is no longer necessary to break the robot after the storage farm is full in order to run autoSpread or autoTier again.
 - All of the programs run on the same farm layout to facilitate running autoSpread immediately after autoStat.
 - Additional functionality such as changing the threshold for autoSpread and autoStat directly from the config and whether or not to stat-up crops while running autoTier.